Lin Fa Temple

 Lin Fa Temple is an important historic landmark to the local community with its strong association with the Fire Dragon Dance of Tai Hang.
 This traditional event was inscribed onto the third national list of intangible cultural heritage in 2011.
 On the 14th day of the eighth lunar month every year, the “fire dragon” (joss sticks planted in a dragon-shaped form) is to be first blessed by Kwun Yam of Lin Fa Temple before starting the parade of the fire dragon throughout the Tai Hang area.

-Lin Fa Temple was declared a monument in 2014.
+Lin Fa Temple (also known as Lin Fa Kung) was declared a monument in 2014.

 Lily Street, Tai Hang, Hong Kong Island (Plan)